tezos-domains/docs/design-document/top-level-domain-registrar.md

 # Top-Level Domain Registrar

-The registrar smart contract is responsible for managing the `.tez` top-level domain.
-It sells domains to buyers and allows renewals of domains and transfers of ownership.
+The registrar smart contract is responsible for managing the top-level domains.
+It sells second-level domains to buyers and allows renewals and transfers of ownership.
 It is also an implementor of the [FA2 - Multi-Asset Interface](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) \(TZIP-12\) to allow domains to be traded on secondary markets.

 ## Open Auction